 My name is J.R.
 Alcyone, and I write historical and literary fiction novels for readers who believe that made-up stories can make a difference.
 I aim to write stories that are entertaining while also thought-provoking, touching, and (even if they are set in a different time) help us understand the world around us and create empathy.
 Some of the themes I’ve explored in my writing include friendship, mental illness, suicide, hope, redemption, forgiveness, and loss.
-Learn more about me, my books, or visit my blog.
+Learn more about me or my books.

 My novels include…